14 Kickass Virtual Team Building Activities and Games for 2026

 • Opportunities to check in with your employees

-• Build trust between management and the team or from worker to worker
+• Trust between management and the team, or from worker to worker

 1. Sing Your Heart Out In Karaoke

-But no matter what you choose, the idea is to foster a more entertaining work environment and take the mundane out of your average workday.
+But no matter your choice, the goal is to foster a more entertaining work environment and eliminate the mundane from your average workday.
+Who knows?
+You might just find your team’s singing skills warrant another one of the best virtual team building activities — talent shows.

-Scavenger hunts are a popular virtual team building game and need no introduction.
-While you can use team chat apps like Slack or extensions like Donut to post photos to the clues, we recommend using a video chat app for a better experience.
+Scavenger hunts are popular virtual team building activities that pair intrigue with a touch of competition.
+While you can use team chat apps like Slack or extensions like Donut to post photos to the clues, we recommend using a group video chat app such as Zoom, Microsoft Teams, or WhatsApp for a better experience.

 Start the hunt by giving the clues.
-The item they have to find is irrelevant and random.
+The item they have to find is irrelevant and random, but should be commonly found in the house or home office.
 The participants only need to show the item on the screen to score points.

 Here are a few examples of items you can ask: